jvenncpe/2023.12_Case_Study_Analyzing_Customer_Churn_in_Power_BI/README.md

 # Case Study: Analyzing Customer Churn in Power BI

-Analyzing churn doesn’t just mean knowing what the churn rate is: it’s also about figuring out why customers are churning at the rate they are, and how to reduce churn.
+This study isn't just about numbers, it's about figuring out why customers leave and how to make them stay.
+We'll use Power BI to dig into customer data and find the clues.
+It's like being a detective, but instead of solving crimes, we're solving the mystery of churn.

+Our goal isn't just to know how many customers are leaving, but to understand why they're leaving and what we can do to stop it.
+It's all about using data to make customers happier and keep them coming back.

-## Activity & Dataset Context
+## Activity

 For subscription-based businesses, reducing customer churn is a top priority.
 In this Power BI case study, we will investigate a dataset from an example telecom company called Databel and analyze their churn rates.